en_USEnglish

 Studying cases of poor implementation can be instructive.
 Diagnoses often expose inconsistent use of canonical URLs or misconfigurations with clear negative repercussions on SEO.

-Cases where canonicalization has not been used often show a range of SEO problems, such as duplicate content competing with each other for ranking, dilution of link effectiveness and confusion for users and search engines.
+Cases where canonicalization has not been used often show a range of SEO issues, such as duplicate content competing with each other for ranking, dilution of link effectiveness, and confusion for users and search engines.

 In conclusion, a well-implemented canonical URL is a powerful tool for maintaining effective SEO and a good user experience.
-It requires careful attention and technical understanding, but its long-term benefits justify investment in a thoughtful, well-managed content strategy.
+It requires careful attention and technical understanding, but its long-term benefits justify the investment in a thoughtful and well-managed content strategy.

 We are specialists in new technologies since 2000 for web sites, then mobile since 2009.
 Our teams have in-depth knowledge of all existing technologies and can help you develop your projects.
-Whether you're looking to launch a new web or mobile development or optimizing an existing web project, we can help you reach your goals. objectives.
-To find out more about our services, contact our experts today by clicking on this link: contact us.
+Whether you're looking to launch a new web or mobile development Whether you're looking to optimize an existing web project, we can help you achieve your goals.
+To learn more about our services, contact our experts today by clicking this link: contact us.

 Find out more with our articles on our blog on new technologies.
 You will find valuable information on market trends, innovations and best practices for success in the field of mobile applications and take full advantage of social networks to enrich the user experience.
 The DualMedia agency will be happy to answer any questions you may have about your future projects!